Razorbob/Hero/readme.md

 the Editor of the GameWorld - this should be the Dev Client

-## Hero-Miner
+## Hero-Network-Node

-the Miner will be Included in the TestGame, this should be able to run standalone - to support the HeroNetwork.
+the Network-Node will be Included in the TestGame, this should be able to run standalone - to support the HeroNetwork.
 Why a Blockchain? because it proofs to be a resiliant distributed Database.
-Its not fast, but thats why we use a Cache on the GameServer (Maybe full P2P in the future, but knowbody has a clue how you would to this IMHO)
+Its not fast, but thats why we use a Cache on the GameServer (Maybe full P2P in the future, but nobody has a clue how you would to this IMHO)

 ![Alt text](assets/images/NPC3.png)